eklausme/saaze-lemire/content/blog/2012/11-21-what-i-do-with-my-time.md

 - I used to spent a lot of time following blogs.
 I do not have much time for this anymore.
 - I am also not attending strip clubs or doing threesomes.
 I do not have a mistress.
 - Unlike one of my friends, I do not run a farm.
-- I do not travel.
-- I am not active in politics.
+- I do not travel.- I am not active in politics.
 - Other than swearing, I have no religious activity.
 - I do not have a side business.
 I do not consult.
 - I do not workout.
 (I compensate by drinking coffee.)